ignitewtk/AI-Searching/AI-ShortestPathApp/readme.md

 If we use doubly linked list for the maze, the benefit is that it is straightforward, and we can easily get nodes that it connects.
-The drawback is that we cannot visit a node by using it coordinates, since you need to traverse the whole list and do a bunch of IF statement to find the node you are looking for.
+The drawback is that we cannot visit a node by using it coordinates, since you need to traverse the whole list and do a bunch of IF statements to find the node you are looking for.
 And this way introduce complexity.

 In this project, we adopt 2D array.